12 Types of Terrier Dog Breeds & Their Differences (With Pictures)

 Even though they have nothing but love for their families, they don’t share the same sentiment with strangers.
 They can be reserved, standoffish, or even territorial with newcomers.
 If introduced early on, they can be very good with children and other pets.

-Sealy’s have an average lifespan of 12-14 years.
+Sealy’s have an average lifespan of 12 to 14 years.
 While health concerns are few, some include retinal dysplasia, lens luxation, and deafness.

 12. Norwich Terrier